-NICC offers three associate degrees designed for transferring to another college or university:
+NICC offers two associate degrees designed for transferring to another college or university:

-- Associate in Arts degree (AA) - Associate in Science degree (AS)
+- · Associate of Arts degree (AA) - Associate of Science degree (AS)

-Within the Associate in Arts degree and Associate in Science degrees, you may choose the general AA or AS degree or from several options.
-NICC also offers the Associate in Applied Science degree, which is designed primarily to prepare graduates for immediate employment.
+Within the Associate of Arts degree and Associate of Science degrees, you may choose the general AA or AS degree or from several options.
+NICC also offers the Associate of Applied Science degree, which is designed primarily to prepare graduates for immediate employment.
 In some instances, select AAS majors (or portions thereof) may be transferable to four-year institutions.